Mode of action: Helpful effects of Thymol

 Gut health is the key to successful livestock production, where the aim of good management is to decline any stressful condition for the animals as effective as possible.
 Stress is a constant challenge in animal production, whether as heat stress, social stress by relocation, vaccination, or high levels of aerial ammonia.
 In the long run, stress predisposes for inflammatory processes.
 Inflammation leads to an increase of free-radical production in the organism- If free radicals overwhelm the body’s ability to regulate them, a condition known as oxidative stress ensues.
 However, a balance between free radicals and anti-oxidants is necessary for proper physiological function.

 Within the help of „outside“by in-feed antioxidants, the body can much easier resist the massive onslaught and damaging effects on cells and the body’s own processes of this free radicals.
-Antioxidants, the radical scavengers, can trap and neutralize free radicals.
+Antioxidants can decrease the oxidative damage directly via reacting with free radicals or indirectly by enhancing the activity or expression of intracellular antioxidant enzymes.
 The damaging effect on cell structure is reduced.

 The highly active essential oils of thyme are an excellent way to improve intestinal health in order to optimize animal health and performance.
 The anti-oxidant activity of thymol and carvacrol arises due to the presence of phenolic OH-groups.
 Those act as hydrogen donors to peroxy radicals produced during inflammation or lipid oxidation – by this way break the hydroxy peroxide formation.
 The exact mechanism by which essential oils could influence the various anti-oxidant parameters is not clear up today.
 It is supposed that the anti-oxidant properties of thyme oil are being utilized by the cells, thus sparing the intracellular anti-oxidant systems.